dsp56300/dsp56300/README.md

 The build system used is [cmake](https://cmake.org/).

+### License

+The Open-Source version of this emulator is licensed as GPL v3, i.e. any derivative work must be open source, too.

+If you want to use this emulator for commercial projects, plese get in touch.
+A closed source derivative work exists that does static recompilation of existing DSP 56300 code and is available for purchase.

 ### Development

 Please not that this project is a generic DSP emulator and outputs nothing but a static library after building.
 To use it, you need to create a project on your own, which can be a command line app, a VST plugin or whatever and instantiate the DSP class and feed data into it.